 Ethan realised when he was about 3 or 4 years old that, even though he didn’t know what trans was, he just didn’t feel like he was a girl.
 And even the support of a loving family couldn’t change the fact that he could face years of discrimination stemming from his birth certificate not reflecting his true gender.

-We’ve been working with Ethan and advocates in South Australia to support the passage of legislation to make it easier for trans, gender diverse and intersex people to access birth certificates that reflect the gender they live as.
+We’ve been working with Ethan and advocates in South Australia to support the passage of legislation to make it easier for trans and gender diverse people to access birth certificates that reflect the gender they live as.
 Thanks to your support, young people like Ethan will now be able to feel proud to show their high school certificate to their friends and safe to apply for their first job.

 From marriage equality to gender recognition, your support will count towards removing every last stain of discrimination from Australian law.